Christopher is majoring in Astrophysics and Computer Science, Yale class of 2017.

 on the Yale Doppler Diagnostic Facility rebuild, and exploring statistical methods to separate signal

 from stellar noise in radial velocity exoplanet detection.
 During the summer 2016, she worked as an intern at JPL and we hear that

 she is bowling everyone over with her enthusiasm and brilliance.

 A native New Mexican, Sophia also enjoys mathematics, reading, hiking, and travel.

 Scott is an undergrad at Yale, class of 2018.
 He is studying Computer Science

-and worked on redesigning and rebuilding the Yale Doppler Diagnostic Facility
+and worked on rebuilding the Yale Doppler Diagnostic Facility

 Undergrad Aerospace Association.